firebase/functions-samples/README.md

 ### [User data cleanup](/user-data-cleanup)

-Deletes all associated user data that is in the Realtime database when a user deletes his Firebase account.
+Deletes all associated user data in the Realtime database when a user deletes his Firebase account.
 Uses an Auth trigger.
 **This code has moved to its own repo at https://github.com/firebase/user-data-protection**